-Will record-breaking cold continue into the winter months?
+Will record breaking cold continue into the winter months?

 Latest Weather Blog

-Will record-breaking cold continue into the winter months?
+Will record breaking cold continue into the winter months?

 With one cold snap already in the books for this cold season, many are asking what this means for the rest of Fall and Winter.
 Will we continue to see cooler than average temperatures?